Skip to content

 OPEN --> HALF_OPEN: first call after wait_duration_in_open (or timer, if auto_transition)

-HALF_OPEN --> CLOSED: probes succeed
+HALF_OPEN --> CLOSED: probe round passes

-HALF_OPEN --> OPEN: a probe fails
+HALF_OPEN --> OPEN: probe round fails

 • CLOSED — traffic flows; outcomes are recorded.
 When the failure rate (or slow-call rate) crosses its threshold over at least minimum_number_of_calls, the breaker trips to OPEN.